 Looking For More Healthy Recipes?!

-Heat leftover soup in the microwave or on the stove top and warm until bumbling.
+Heat leftover roasted tomato soup in the microwave (60 seconds) or on the stove top (5-10 minutes on low-medium heat) and warm until bumbling.
 Stir to make sure the soup is heated throughout.

 Roasted Red Pepper Tomato Soup